Turn Tough Talk Into Helpful Dialogue

 Show empathy and compassion.
 “Experience tells us that these kinds of conversations often lead to strained working relationships, which can be painful,” says Manzoni.
 It’s wise, therefore, to come at sensitive topics from a place of empathy.”
 You can do this by acknowledging their feelings and paraphrasing what they’re telling you.
 Let the employee know you’re genuinely listening.

 Offer solutions or suggestions for improvement.
-Explore a way forward together and what you both want to happen differently in the future.
-Ask, “How do you see us resolving this?”
+Explore a way forward together– determine what you both want to see happen differently in the future Ask, “How do you see us resolving this?”
 Talk about solutions or suggestions for improvement.
 Just be sure to establish realistic goals.

 Reflect and learn.
 After a difficult conversation, reflect on what went well, what didn’t and why.
 The key is to learn how to handle these discussions in a way that increases self-confidence and encourages an environment of positivity, a way that produces less pain for you, less pain for the person you’re talking with, and better outcomes for all.

 For more information and unique insights about handling challenging conversations at work, check out what Joel Silverstone has to say.
 Silverstone, a DisruptHR keynote speaker who has 20 years of expertise in communications with Fortune 500 companies and hosts the TFR “This Feels Right” podcast shares his novel approach with WorkTango about “How to influence others without being manipulative.”